sbb-design-systems/sbb-angular/src/angular-business/sidebar/sidebar.md

 Primarly it is intended to place links with the attribute selector `sbbSidebarLink` inside of `<sbb-expansion-panel>` and `<fieldset>` to achieve a navigation.

-To display the active state correctly, use the css class `sbb-sidebar-link-active`.
+To display the active state correctly, use the css class `sbb-active`.
-For example if using with a routerLink, write `routerLinkActive="sbb-sidebar-link-active"`.
+For example if using with a routerLink, write `routerLinkActive="sbb-active"`.

 #### Example with angular router